Why Hire a Real Estate Agent When You’re Selling or Buying

 • The seller wishes to maintain confidentiality because they’re a high-profile individual

-• The home is about to go into pre-foreclosure or foreclosure and the owner needs to sell it fast
+• The home is about to go into pre-foreclosure or foreclosure, and the owner needs to sell it fast

 If you want to find out if off-market listings are right for you, ask a top agent.

-2. Spots red flags
+2. Spot red flags

 But red flags can go beyond inspection issues, such as when a property is priced above market value, says Dovenbarger.
-“Those are the kind of red flags we see on properties; you want to have an expert help you research and do the right due diligence for that property.”
+“Those are the kind of red flags we see on properties.
+You want to have an expert help you research and do the right due diligence for that property.”

-3. Helps craft a competitive offer
+3. Craft a competitive offer

 “As a Realtor, it’s important that we guide our clients to make the correct and right offer,” says Dovenbarger.
 If you’ve found your dream house, your agent might suggest waiving certain contingencies to persuade the seller to accept your offer over someone else’s.